Family honor: Middle East and Africa

 The aspects of family honor mentioned above differ throughout varying cultures and countries.
 Family honor in the Bedouin and other Middle Eastern cultures consists of interdependent forms of ird and sharaf.
 Ird is the honor of a woman she is born with which involves her chastity and continence whereas sharaf is the honor code for men which depends on ird of women in the family.
 Due to its connection to ird, sharaf includes protecting ird of the family members.
 The adherence to these gender-specific honor codes is important to keep the respectability and sexual honors of the family, particularly men, known as namus.
-For example, the sexual relationships of a girl are seen in these societies to make her impure and of lesser value, which affects her eligibility for marriage.
+For example, the sexual relationships of a woman are seen in these societies to make her impure and of lesser value, which affects her eligibility for marriage.
 Public knowledge and gossip about sexual impurity or adultery are proposed to be the main reasons that loss of family honor can bring shame to the family.
 Preservation of family honor is not only important for respectability of family members in society but also affects the fate of all family members.
 To protect family honor and dignity, families may resort in killing the woman who is involved in the dishonorable act.
 In an associated context, to protect the purity and chastity of young girls, families may decide to practice female genital mutilation, a practice that removes or damages female genital organs to assure that sex will not be pleasurable.
 A mutilated woman is changed so that she has no desire to engage in sexual activity that may undermine the family's honor.

 An example of this can be seen in Sierra Leone, Africa where young girls are mutilated every year.
 The number of girls mutilated in Africa per year has risen to 3 million.
 Rugiatu Turay, founder of the Amazonian Initiative Movement, protects young girls from being circumcised by other women in secret societies like Sande and other female practitioners who still engage in the ceremonial tradition today.
 Girls as young as the age of five assist in the mutilation of other young girls in the country.
 At the age of 12, Turay was snatched by female family members, held down and had her clitoris cut off with a knife.
 She was beaten, forced to walk, and had hot pepper water poured in her eyes.
 As she was mutilated, the women sang, danced, and clap ceremoniously.
 According to these women, Turay had become a woman.
 However, females are generally mutilated under the age of 15.
 Girls who are trained to assist in this ceremony are trained as young as five years old.
 Turay has convinced 400 practitioners to stop the practice of female mutilation, but 97 million females have been mutilated within the country and the numbers remain constant, even increasing.
 The practice has been enforced by politicians within the country and locals refer to the practice as a ceremony that initiates womanhood, prepares females for marriage, and restricts their sexual conduct.